Crustless Tomato-Basil Breakfast Tarts (Video)

-You have to make these low-carb Crustless Tomato-Basil Breakfast Tarts as soon as you can get garden tomatoes and fresh basil!
+You have to make these low-carb Crustless Tomato Basil Tarts as soon as you can get garden tomatoes and fresh basil!
+And these delicious tarts with tomatoes, basil, eggs, goat cheese, fresh mozzarella, and Italian seasoning are lovely for breakfast, but they’re also perfect for lunch or a light dinner.

-I do the same thing with zucchini, which means that some of my favorite recipes with summer ingredients get posted in late August or early September.
-But I hope you still have fresh tomatoes for a few more weeks so you get a chance to try these delicious little Caprese-Salad inspired breakfast tarts.
+And if you’re also a fan of those summery tomato-basil flavors I hope I hope you get a chance to try these delicious little Caprese-Salad inspired tarts very soon!
 You can use any type of ripe summer tomato in this recipe, and if you like fresh tomatoes and basil like I do, I bet you’ll think these are delicious.
-And it’s been a few years since I first shared this recipe so I’m sharing it as my Friday Favorites pick for this week.

 What ingredients do you need for this recipe?